 They develop in the retina due microvascular abnormalities.
 The tiny blood vessels within the retina grow microaneurysms that leak blood over time.
 As new blood vessels arise to replace those blood vessels that are no longer viable, they also leak blood, leading to hemorrhages and permanent retina damage.
 While diabetics struggle with a high sugar count in the blood and insufficient insulin production, it is actually the blood’s lack of oxygen that leads to vision loss.

 Diagnosis of Diabetic Eye Conditions

 We can detect these conditions through a comprehensive exam.
 This involves a visual acuity test to measure vision at various distances, and a dilated exam to inspect the eye’s structures for any signs of disease.
 Our doctor evaluates the retina and optic nerve with a special magnifying lens and may also perform tonometry to measure the pressure inside the eye.
 Eye exams should be performed at least once a year or as soon as any potential problems arise.
 Early detection is the strongest protection against diabetic eye diseases.

 Treatment of Diabetic Eye Conditions

 Treatment for macular edema usually includes a laser procedure called focal laser treatment.
-During this procedure, several hundred small laser burns are placed in the areas of retinal leakage around the macula to prevent leakage from occurring and reduce the amount of fluid in the retina.
-This helps reduce the risk of vision loss and may improve lost vision in a small number of cases.
-Focal laser treatment is performed in your doctor’s office and can usually be completed in just one session.
+Several hundred small laser burns are placed in the areas of retinal leakage around the macula to prevent leakage and reduce the amount of fluid.
+This helps reduce the risk of vision loss and, in some cases, may even improve lost vision.
+We perform focal laser treatment here, and can usually so it in just one session.